GrokCV/Awesome-CSIST-Unmixing/README.md

         [[Paper](https://arxiv.org/pdf/2311.10904)]

 ## Datasets and Benchmarks
-*(This is crucial for a data-driven field.
-Provide details on how to access and use them.)*

 -   **CSIST-100K** - A large-scale synthetic dataset (100k samples) for closely-spaced IR point target unmixing.
 Simulates 1-5 targets/image with a PSF of σ=0.5px, min separation ≥0.52 Rayleigh units, and random intensity.
 Targets overlap significantly in a 3×3 area, posing a strong challenge for counting and localization.
 (80k/10k/10k split).
     [[Baidu Pan](https://pan.baidu.com/s/1nuedV5Okng8rgFWKy_sMoA?pwd=Grok)  [OneDrive](https://1drv.ms/f/c/698f69b8b2172561/EnQbsEb_rXpJlsNXinWyBbsBkhCsnSPM7UEgtczt7FDjmQ)]